The Ultimate Guide to Easy French Macarons (A Foolproof Recipe for Beginners)

 Step 7: Bake the Macarons

-In a small bowl, whisk egg yolks and sugar until smooth and pale.
-Stir in the milk and transfer the mixture to a small saucepan.
+While the shells cool, make the filling.
+In a small bowl, whisk the egg yolks and sugar until smooth and pale.
+Stir in the milk.
+Transfer the mixture to a small, heavy-bottomed saucepan.
+Cook over low heat, stirring constantly with a spatula, until the mixture thickens into a custard, about 5-7 minutes.
+Do not let it boil.

-Step 10: Fill & Mature the Macarons
+Step 10: Fill and Mature the Macarons

 FAQs

-Why did my macarons crack in the oven?
+Why did my macarons crack?

 How should I store macarons?